codenaugh/meetjoiner/README.md

 # meetjoiner

-A background daemon that automatically joins your Google Meet meetings with mic and camera off.

-It watches your Google Calendar for accepted meetings and, 2 minutes after the scheduled start time, opens the Meet link in Chrome, mutes mic/camera, and clicks "Join now."
+I've found that I often miss desktop notifications for meetings even though I have several reminders set up.
+To address this, I've created `meetjoiner`, which watches your Google Calendar for accepted meetings and, 2 minutes after the scheduled start time, if you are not already in the meeting, opens the Meet link in Chrome, mutes mic/camera, and clicks "Join now".
+The 2 minute buffer provides a space in case you haven't joined due to wrapping up another meeting.

 ## Requirements